 When I think about an angel of the Lord, my mind almost always goes first to a memory of someone’s child in a Christmas pageant.
 Tinsel halos and wings askew, they speak of holiday joy and innocence.

 Then maybe I think of the angels in a nativity set, perhaps the classic Italian set by Fontanini that so many people collect.
-Depending on when you started your collection, you could own any of a number of Fontanini angels that perch above the stable to celebrate the birth of the child, Jesus.
+Depending on what year you started your collection, you could own any of a number of Fontanini angels that perch above the stable to celebrate the birth of the child, Jesus.

 Then there are stained glass angel pictures …